 General Bio:

 J.H.
-Diehl's novel Tiny Infinities is a Bank Street College of Education Best Children's Book of the Year, a Junior Library Guild Selection, and a Mighty Girl Book of the Year.
-Her picture books include Loon Chase, illustrated by Kathryn Freeman, and Three Little Beavers, illustrated by Cathy Morrison, and her short fiction has appeared in Indiana Review, Sycamore Review, Enhanced Gravity, Kestrel, and Bethesda Magazine, among others.
-She is the recipient of a Michener Fellowship, a Maryland Individual Artist Award, and was a finalist for an SCWBI Grant for a Contemporary Novel.
+Diehl's novel Tiny Infinities is a Bank Street College of Education Best Children's Book of the Year, a Junior Library Guild Gold Selection, and Mighty Girl Book of the Year.
+Her picture books include Loon Chase and Three Little Beavers, and her short fiction has appeared in Indiana Review, Sycamore Review, Enhanced Gravity, Antietam Review, Kestrel, Bethesda Magazine and others.
+She is the recipient of a Michener Fellowship and a Maryland Individual Artist Award, and was a finalist for an SCWBI Grant for a Contemporary Novel.

 Jean Heilprin Diehl was born in Washington, D.C. and raised in the nearby suburbs, the setting for some of her fiction.
-She majored in English at Yale and started her career writing features and covering small towns and the cops and courts beat as a reporter for the Concord Monitor in Concord, N.H., where she also volunteered at NHPR as host of the Sunday night folk show.
-She received an MFA from the Iowa Writers' Workshop, and spent a decade living and working in Buenos Aires, Warsaw, and Jerusalem.
-Jean has taught fiction writing, literature and composition at the University of Iowa, Hebrew University of Jerusalem, Montgomery College, and in high schools and elementary schools, and she is an SCBWI Creative Coaching Mentor.
-She's also worked as an EL content writer for Pearson, Kaplan, Trillium Publishing and others, producing literacy materials including leveled readers for Zaner-Bloser, Reading A-Z, and Scholastic.
-Jean and her husband have two children and live in Maryland.
+After studying English at Yale she worked as a feature writer, covered small towns and the cops and courts beat for the Concord Monitor in Concord, N.H., and volunteered at NHPR, where she hosted The Folk Show.
+Jean moved to Buenos Aires to work as a radio stringer before attending the Iowa Writers Workshop for an MFA in Fiction.
+Following grad school, she lived in Warsaw and Jerusalem during her husband Jackson Diehl's tours as a foreign correspondent.
+Jean has taught writing, literature and composition at the University of Iowa, Hebrew University and Montgomery College, and in high schools and elementary schools.
+She's worked as an education writer for Trillium Publishing, Pearson and others, and served as an SCBWI Creative Coaching Mentor.
+Jean and Jackson have two adult children and live with their rescue dog Wilson in Maryland and New Hampshire.

 For Gr2-8 Author Visits:

-Jean has been writing ever since.
-She’s been a newspaper reporter, a creator of materials that help kids learn to read, an English teacher, and a writing teacher.
+She’s worked as a newspaper reporter, a creator of materials that help kids learn to read, an English teacher, and a writing teacher.
 She’s lived in four states, Maryland, Iowa, Connecticut and New Hampshire, and five countries, the U.S., United Kingdom, Argentina, Poland, and Israel.

-Her novel TINY INFINITIES was a Bank Street Best Book of the Year, Junior Library Guild Selection, and Mighty Girl Best Book of the Year.
-She is also the author of two picture books, LOON CHASE and THREE LITTLE BEAVERS.
-Jean and her husband have a son and a daughter and live in Maryland with their rescue dog, Wilson, about ten minutes from the house where she read all those books as a kid.
+Her novel TINY INFINITIES was a Bank Street Best Book of the Year, a Junior Library Guild Gold Selection, and Mighty Girl Best Book of the Year.
+She's also the author of two picture books, LOON CHASE and THREE LITTLE BEAVERS.
+Jean and her husband have a son and a daughter and live with their rescue dog, Wilson, part of the year in New Hampshire and the rest of the time in Maryland, about ten minutes from the house where she read all those books as a kid.
+She and Ms. Van Pool stayed in touch over the years and became lifelong friends.
 Jean is always looking for more great reads.
 She hopes you’ll recommend a few of your favorites!